-With the advances in medical science in the last decade, organ transplants have become fairly common.
-Organ donation at a time of death is a gift of life or sight to the recipient.
+With the advances in medical science in recent years, organ transplants have become fairly common.
+Organ donation is an extraordinary gift of life or sight to the recipient.
 Circumstances surrounding death may limit this option, yet the corneas of even elderly donors will be grateful accepted.
-If your wish is to aid the living with an organ donation, make sure your next-of-kin and your physician know your preference.
+If your wish is to aid the living with an organ donation, make sure your next-of-kin and your physician know this.
 This intent should be noted on any medical or hospital records, too.
 A body from which organs have been removed will not be accepted for medical study.
-To donate organs, go to the following website:
+To donate organs, go to http://www.DonateLifeGeorgia.org/

-Medical schools have an ongoing need of bodies for teaching and research.
-The need may be especially urgent at osteopathic and chiropractic schools.
+Medical schools have an on-going need of bodies for teaching and research.
 No medical school buys bodies, but there is usually little or no expense for the family when death occurs.
 Therefore, if you live in an area where low-cost funeral options do not exist, body donation may be an economical as well as thoughtful and generous choice.

 Often the cremains or remains can be returned to the family for burial within a year or two.
 This request should be made known at the time of donation.
 Some medical schools require that a donor register before death.
 However, in many cases, next-of-kin may make the bequest without prior arrangement.

 When planning for body donation, keep in mind that body donation programs will not guarantee in advance that your body will be accepted upon death.
 There are a number of reasons, such as certain communicable diseases, being severely over- or under-weight, recent smallpox vaccination, that would make a body ineligible for donation.
 For this reason, it is a good idea to make alternative plans for burial or cremation.